AlfredoElizarraras/Drinks-collector/README.md

 ```
 ### Deployment

-- Change 'xyz' part so you have your own Drinks collector app deployed.
+- Change the 'xyz' part so you have your own Drinks collector app deployed.
 ```
  heroku create drinks-collector-xyz
  git push heroku +HEAD:master
  heroku run rails db:migrate
 ```
-- To manage Enviroment variables I used [Figaro gem](https://github.com/laserlemon/figaro), so you can push the variables to heroku as in the figaros gem documentation
+- To manage Environment variables I used [Figaro gem](https://github.com/laserlemon/figaro), so you can push the variables to Heroku as in the Figaros gem documentation
 ```
  figaro heroku:set -e production
 ```